EileenFeng/Map_Location_Services_Android_Studio/Blog.md

 If you do not have Android Studio on your laptops yet, you can [download](https://developer.android.com/studio/) from the Android developers' website.

 Once you have Android Studio downloaded, choose *Start a new Android Studio project* upon launching.
 Following the instructions for setting up you project (fill in application name, project location etc.).
 For the *Add an Activity to Mobile* step, choose **Google Maps Activity** and continue.
-Android Studio will automatically add a map fragment into your main activity after you created a new project with map activity.
+Android Studio will automatically add a map in your app after you created a new project with map activity.

 An API key is required for accessing the Google Maps servers.
-After creating a new project with Google Maps Activity, Android Studio will open up two files automatically: `google_maps_api.xml` and `MapsActivity.java` (or whatever names you gave for your map activity).
+After creating a new project with Google Maps Activity, Android Studio will open up two files automatically: `google_maps_api.xml` and `MapsActivity.java` (your map activity class file).
 Navigate to `google_maps_api.xml`, copy the link provided in this file, and paste it in your browser.
 Follow the instructions in the corresponding website and obtain an API key for your app.
 Copy your API key into the `google_maps_key` String object in the `google_maps_api.xml` file.
 Make sure to keep your API key confidential.
-The screenshots below elaborates this process.
+The screenshots below elaborates these steps.

 - *Copy the link in `google_maps_api.xml` file and paste it in your browser*